 The entire API was designed with plug and play in mind at the low level.
-That is you can swap out any cipher, hash or PRNG and dependent API will not require updating.
-This has the nice benefit that I can add ciphers not have to re-write large portions of the API.
-For the most part LibTomCrypt has also been written to be highly portable and easy to build out of the box on pretty much any platform.
+That is you can swap out any cipher, hash, PRNG or bignum library and the dependent API will not require updating.
+This has the nice benefit that one can add ciphers (etc.) not have to re-write portions of the API.
+For the most part, LibTomCrypt has also been written to be highly portable and easy to build out of the box on pretty much any platform.
 As such there are no assembler inlines throughout the code, I make no assumptions about the platform, etc...

-That works well for most cases but there are times where time is of the essence.
-This API also allows optimized routines to be dropped in-place of the existing portable routines.
-For instance, hand optimized assembler versions of AES could be provided and any existing function that uses the cipher could automatically use the optimized code without re-writing.
+That works well for most cases but there are times where performance is of the essence.
+This API allows optimized routines to be dropped in-place of the existing portable routines.
+For instance, hand optimized assembler versions of AES could be provided.
+Any existing function that uses the cipher could automatically use the optimized code without re-writing.
 This also paves the way for hardware drivers that can access hardware accelerated cryptographic devices.

 At the heart of this flexibility is the descriptor system.
-A descriptor is essentially just a C struct which describes the algorithm and provides pointers to functions that do the work.
-For a given class of operation (e.g. cipher, hash, prng) the functions have identical prototypes which makes development simple.
-In most dependent routines all a developer has to do is register_XXX() the descriptor and they're set.
+A descriptor is essentially just a C struct which describes the algorithm and provides pointers to functions that do the required work.
+For a given class of operation (e.g. cipher, hash, prng, bignum) the functions of a descriptor have identical prototypes which makes development simple.
+In most dependent routines all an end developer has to do is register_XXX() the descriptor and they are set.